Column, Opinions

 “Why didn’t you come out with us last night?”

-Yet, you know that sting would cause more issues than solve problems, so you bite your tongue and reply with the classic: “I had a lot of homework this weekend.
+Yet, you know that sting would be more of an issue-causer than a problem-solver, so you bite your tongue and reply with the classic, “I had a lot of homework this weekend.
 I’ll be there next time.”

 Maybe I’m just fortunate enough to have a few really good friends, but those conversations I could be having at the overcrowded bar with the 10-dollar cover fee and 10-dollar drinks have always felt shallow and unfulfilling to me.
 Very rarely do I leave Cityside thinking, “Wow!
 I feel like I know so-and-so much better now.”
 And I know for a fact other people have this feeling too.
 It’s just not one we like to discuss openly.